 Located in the rural heart of Chester County, The Farm at Doe Run was purchased in 2008 by Pennsylvania native Richard Hayne, founder of Urban Outfitters.
 What began as a hobby farm quickly grew into a serious operation, renowned for producing some of the region’s best cheeses.
 The Farm at Doe Run takes great pride not just in their award-winning cheese, but in being careful and attentive stewards of the land.
-We recently spoke with our friends at Doe Run about the philosophy that fuels their farming practices, their commitment to community partnerships, the people behind their mouthwatering product, and their plans for the future:
+We spoke with our friends at Doe Run about the philosophy that fuels their farming practices.

 The Farm at Doe Run was founded with a commitment to simple & sustainable farming practices.
 Can you tell us a bit more about how sustainability is practiced in your daily operations at Doe Run?

 The whey by-product from our daily cheese-making is collected and spread back on our fields in a deliberate manner, in order to help return vital nutrients to the soil.
 We also raise a handful of heritage pigs who are happy to consume the whey, along with any cheese curds that remain at the end of the day.